Value Adjustment Board

 THREE WAYS TO FILE

-- File online at https://vab.clerk.leon.fl.us/ and pay by credit card only.
+- File online at https://vab.clerk.leon.fl.us/ and pay by credit/debit card only.
+A $4.95 convenience fee, charged by the credit/debit card company, will be added to your transaction.

 - Mail petition with check or money order to the Leon County Clerk of Court, Value Adjustment Board, ATTN: Clerk Administration Division, P. O. Box 726, Tallahassee, FL 32302-0726.

-- Hand-deliver petitions to the Official Records Division at 313 S. Calhoun Street, #101, Tallahassee, FL 32301 and pay by check or credit card.
+- Hand-deliver petitions to the Official Records Division at 313 S. Calhoun Street, #101, or at the the Leon County Clerk Northeast Branch, 1276 Metropolitan Blvd., #101, Tallahassee and pay by check or credit card.

 - Requests to withdraw petitions must be made in writing to the VAB Clerk.
 The clerk shall cancel the hearing upon receiving a notice of withdrawal from the petitioner and there shall be no further proceeding on the matter.